jamesl88/cv/README.md

 **Web Development Student:** `May 2013 - August 2013`<br />
 [makersacademy.com](http://makersacademy.com)

-Makers Academy is a highly selective, 12 week, full-time course (with a 4 week part-time pre-course) in web development based in London's Silicon Roundabout.
-Entry was highly selective and I dedicated my time to learning everything necessary for becoming a top candidate for a junior web development role.
-I was part of a cohort of seven students and we were personally taught by Evgeny Shadchnev, partner at Forward Labs and Enrique Comba Riepenhausen, software craftsman and co-founder at Path11.
+A competitive 12-week course teaching the fundamentals of modern web development.
+Entry was highly selective and I was part of a cohort of seven students who were personally taught by Evgeny Shadchnev( partner at Forward Labs), and Enrique Comba Riepenhausen (software craftsman and co-founder at Path11).
+We were introduced to the basics of Unix, version control with GIT, Ruby as well as some exposure to Ruby frameworks such as Sinatra and Ruby on Rails.

 - Ruby on Rails, Sinatra
 - Version control using Git